End-of-the-Year Celebration Program

 - Leo the Late Bloomer by Robert Krauss

-- Optional: Foam letters A through Z or laminated die cut letters.
+- Foam letters or laminated die cut letters, A through Z

-- Paper on which to write each student's competency
+- Paper on which to write each student's new competency

 Set Up and Prepare

-- Have each of the students bring in a baby picture
+- Optional: Have each of the students bring in a baby picture.

 Step 1: Read Leo the Late Bloomer by Robert Krauss.